hdnye/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+    .forEach takes a callback as its only argument and iterates over every item in an array while .map: creates a new array, a for loop, saves the value returned from callback, adds that value to the new array and returns the new array.

 2. What is the difference between a function and a method?

+    A function either performs a task or calculates an expression.
+Methods are actions perfomed on objects using dot notation.

 3. What is closure?

+    The combination of a function and the lexical environment w/in which that function was declared.

 4. Describe the four rules of the 'this' keyword.

+    Window/Global binding: References entire JS objects in window when not using 'use strict' & undefined when in strict mode Explicit Binding: Uses .call, .apply or .bind to explicity call certain values Implicit Binding: Points to the object on which the funtion is called New Binding: Whenever a constructor function is used, .this refers to the specific instance of the object that is created and returned with the new constructor.

 5. Why do we need super() in an extended class?

+    Super() is used to call the parent method w/in a child constructor.

 ## Project Set up